-You may hear a click or motor sound in the engine compartment for a few seconds when the engine is started or just after the vehicle is started.
-This means that the anti-lock brake system is in the self-check mode, and does not indicate a malfunction.
+You may hear a sound in the engine compartment for a few seconds when the engine is started or just after the vehicle is started.
+This means that the anti-lock brake system is in the self check mode, and does not indicate a malfunction.